linpengcheng/PurefunctionPipelineDataflow/README.md

 1. Maximum computing power of all workshops by type, This is the largest part production capacity.
 2. The speed at which the entire system (warehouse/workshop) cooperates with each other to complete a complex calculation task, This is the largest product production capacity.

+Note:

+- register is an implementation trick within the workshop (CPU, pure functions, pipelines) that is equivalent to local variables.
+Because soc already have integrated memory, it is theoretically possible not to use register.

 ##### The out-of-order execution technology of modern CPUs is a mistake on February 16 2021